RevisEval: Improving LLM-as-a-Judge via Response-Adapted References: Experiments

 \subsection{Evaluation Settings}

 \paragraph{Evaluation benchmarks.} We evaluate our approach on multiple classic NLG benchmarks by measuring the correlation between the evaluators/metrics and human annotations in a \textbf{scoring rating} task.
-We follow the experimental setting of~\citet{jiang2024tigerscore} and select four representative NLG tasks: \textbf{Data-to-Text}, \textbf{Machine Translation}, \textbf{Text Summarization}, and \textbf{Story Generation}.
-Table~\ref{tab:statistic_nlg} shows the details of these benchmarks.
+We follow the experimental setting of~\citet{jiang2024tigerscore} and select four representative NLG tasks and corresponding benchmarks: \textbf{Data-to-Text} (WebNLG), \textbf{Machine Translation} (WMT-22 (zh-en)), \textbf{Text Summarization} (SummEval), and \textbf{Story Generation} (OpenMEVA), and Table~\ref{tab:statistic_nlg} shows the details of these benchmarks.
 Additionally, we test our approach on the more challenging open-ended instruction-following benchmarks (\textbf{MT-Bench}, \textbf{Alpacafarm}, and \textbf{LLMBar}), which primarily rely on \textbf{pairwise comparison} task.
-Unlike the NLG benchmarks, these preference datasets contain more general instructions covering a broader range of tasks with more diverse responses.
+Unlike the NLG benchmarks, these preference benchmarks contain more general instructions covering a broader range of tasks with more diverse responses and use accuracy to measure the evaluation performance.
+Remarkably, in NLG tasks, ``ref-based'' evaluation relies on human-annotated references as its foundation.
+In contrast, open-ended instruction-following tasks lack pre-existing references, so ``ref-based'' evaluation uses machine-generated responses as references to conduct ablation studies verifying the effectiveness of ours references.

 \paragraph{Base LLMs and metrics.} Our proposed \textsc{RevisEval} aims to improve evaluation performance across both LLM-as-a-Judge and classic metrics, offering enhanced results.
 For \textbf{proprietary LLMs}, we adopt GPT-4 as the base model and focus on implementing our paradigm during the \textbf{inference} stage.
 For \textbf{open-source LLMs}, we implement our method via \textbf{finetuning} the Llama 3.1-8B model.
 Following the~\citet{jiang2024tigerscore}'s setting on open-source models, we distill the evaluation outputs generated by GPT-4 when inputting \textit{task instructions and corresponding evaluated responses}, and tune them in our models.
 Notably, our training data has no overlap with evaluation benchmarks.
 For \textbf{classic metrics}, we cover various metrics, like \textit{n-gram based} BLEU, ROUGE, METEOR and \textit{model based} BERTScore, MOVERScore~\citep{zhao2019moverscore}, BARTScore, which rely heavily on references.
 We validate our method by assessing the utility of \textbf{reference} texts.